eherrador/GetterSetter/README.md

 # GetterSetter
-A basic smart contract with a React web app
+A basic smart contract example with a React-based web app